 When you look through a modern window, you are looking through more than one pane of glass.
 These panes are sealed together, leaving a void between them.
 Sometimes the void is filled with a clear gas such as argon in order to increase the energy efficiency of the glass.
 Many lower-end windows simply have air in the void.

-So what can be done about seal failure?
+So what can be done about foggy windows?

-The best option is to replace the entire window, including the frame.
+The best option to get rid of foggy windows is to replace the entire window with a reputable contractor, including the frame.
 This is more expensive, which means that there are situations where it is not reasonable, such as if your house is for sale and you need a simple fix.
 But if you are planning to live in your home for a while, there can be great benefits to knocking this fogged-glass problem out once and for all.

 By replacing the entire window with a window that is manufactured to prevent seal-failures, you can ensure that your glass will never fog again while also reaping all the energy efficiency and aesthetic benefits that come with premium quality windows.

-How can I know if a replacement window is manufactured to prevent seal failures?
+How can I know if a replacement window is manufactured to prevent foggy windows?

 The good news is that Kelly Window and Door’s vinyl windows come standard with stainless-steel spacers, edge-deleted glass, and lifetime seal-failure warranties.
 Our seal-failure rate has always been low.
-In recent years we have pulled that rate even lower by using manufacturing partners who employee these processes.
-And in the rare event that one of these windows does experience a seal-failure, replacement is completely covered under warranty.
+In recent years we have pulled that rate even lower by using manufacturing partners who employ these processes.
+And in the rare event that one of these windows does experience a seal failure, replacement is completely covered under warranty.